 In the development and production of Wendy Frances is working with a number of collaborators including musician Tom Richards and his handmade music synthesiser-sequencer 'Mini-Oramics' (designed in 1976 but never realised by electronic music pioneer Daphne Oram), as well as dancer and performer Valentina Formenti, using volumetric filmmaking and three-dimensional modelling techniques.

 Incantation, Wendy includes excerpts and full tracks from Carlos' work, including unused material, combined with new scripted readings and recordings.
-A public programme connected with Scott's research includes a performance with Tom Richards and a screening selected with Mat Jenner, as part of the ongoing film programme Viddy Horrorshow (VHS).
-A publication commissioned and produced by An Endless Supply and TACO! will be launched in spring 2021.
+A public programme connected with Scott's research includes a performance with Tom Richards, a screening selected with Mat Jenner, as part of the ongoing film programme Viddy Horrorshow (VHS), and a new a short film Valentina.
+A publication commissioned and produced by An Endless Supply and TACO! will be launched in 2021.

 Frances has exhibited nationally and internationally, and her recent exhibitions and screenings include: 57th New York Film Festival (2019); Close Up Film Centre, London (2018 / 2019); Institute of Making UCL (2019); Het Bos, Antwerp (2018); RTM.FM/TACO!
 (2018); Tate St Ives (2018); The Bower, London (2018); Annely Juda Fine Art, London (2018); Yorkshire Sculpture Park (2017); Whitechapel Gallery, London (2015/2017); Peninsula Arts and South West Film & Television Archive, Plymouth (2017); Focal Point Gallery, Southend (2016); and ‘Selected III’ videoclub and FLAMIN screenings in the UK and USA including Anthology Film Archives, New York, Seattle International Film Festival, and LA Film Forum, Los Angeles (2014).
 In 2017 Frances was recipient of the inaugural Stuart Croft Foundation Moving Image Award.